 Risk of Damaging Your Home

-You can remove the hassle altogether by having your boiler serviced annually by a Gas-Safe engineer.
-A series of checks will be carried out including:
+You can avoid the hassle entirely by having your boiler serviced by a Gas-Safe engineer on an annual basis.
+A series of checks will be carried out, including: